 Since 2008, Dennis Lowery (whose professional business career extends back to 1983) has been a full-time writer and ghostwriter of several nonfiction books and novels for clients.
 He is also the author, co-author, and developer of his own books and dozens of shorter works.
 Based in Florida, he works internationally, has traveled to 36 countries (as of this writing) and visited several World Heritage Sites of extraordinary cultural, historical or physical significance.
 He has given talks on writing, publishing and the importance and impact of stories on individuals and cultures across the United States and internationally in Toronto, London, and Muscat, Oman.
 A Navy veteran and former Operations Specialist, he is a member of the Military Writers Society of America.
 Decades of experience gives him a keen insight that resonates within his many stories portraying (in nonfiction and fiction) strong, capable, characters; their challenges and how they face them.
 His original fiction stories span the thriller, adventure, fantasy, science fiction and horror genres for the Young Adult, New Adult, and Adult markets.

 “Dennis Lowery is a consummate professional who has a unique talent for being able to help you help yourself in developing your story, whether fiction or nonfiction.
 Blessed with great patience, he is a good listener who gently leads you as your project progresses, while at the same time making sage and valued comments for consideration.
 Responsive and diligent, he is a master at bringing out that elusive idea or thought, presenting it to you in a thoughtful yet persuasive manner.
 He introduced me to creative nonfiction and effortlessly guided me along a path that led to my first book.
-If you’re considering writing a book, the ‘go to man’ is Dennis; he’ll aid and assist you throughout the effort and will make the journey enjoyable.” —General Richard ‘Butch’ Neal, USMC (Ret.)
+If you’re considering writing a book, the ‘go-to man’ is Dennis; he’ll aid and assist you throughout the effort and will make the journey enjoyable.” —General Richard ‘Butch’ Neal, USMC (Ret.)

-I’m an author, writer, and developer of creative nonfiction and original fiction stories, articles and essays of travel and observations on life.
+I’m an author, writer, and developer of creative nonfiction and original fiction stories, articles, and essays on travel and observations on life.
 And I’ve helped clients turn their knowledge, life experiences, and imaginative ideas into compelling and entertaining stories and books (memoirs, nonfiction & fiction).
 I’ve worked with clients across North America, the United Kingdom, Australia, and some even while they were in Iraq, Afghanistan, Japan, and South Korea.

 With current communication and collaboration tools, distance and time zone difference does not pose any problem or difficulties.
 If you find someone who shows the capability to help you, that you have a sense of trust with… then I’ve learned you’ll be better served by working with them than compromising because of proximity and price.
 And frankly, professionalism weighs in.
 Professionals respect and value other professionals.
 My clients are intelligent and successful people.
 Some I’ve helped and worked with have appeared on PBS NewsHour, 60 Minutes, Fox News and MSNBC.

-There are a lot of writers out there but when you factor in overall experience, knowledge, capability and professionalism (responsiveness, work ethic and reliability) … the field of choices narrows dramatically.
+There are a lot of writers out there but when you factor in overall experience, knowledge, capability, and professionalism (responsiveness, work ethic and reliability) … the field of choices narrows dramatically.
 And that is where a discerning professional finds the right person for their book project.
 Many have found me (and my company) to be their preferred solution for writing assistance, story and book development, and publishing assistance services.

 While writing and publishing have become my primary focus, my business career extends back to late 1982.
 After the military, I worked at different levels of responsibility in management.
 Since January 2, 1996, I’ve been self-employed full-time in my own logistics, manufacturing or service businesses.

 About my company, Adducent: Divesting other businesses owned with partners, I founded Adducent July 4, 2000, as an operations management/consulting firm and over an eight-year period worked with M&A attorneys, investment bankers, business owners and entrepreneurs on growth through acquisition.
 354 clients over that time, some just a single project, others multiple times.
 That led to business writing, which led to a business book, which then led to some of my professional contacts asking if I could help them finish and publish their books.
 I did and then had others ask for help publishing and still others that asked if I could help them write or ghostwrite their book for them.
-This was an unplanned for sideline business that grew to supplant my consulting work (and for me, it was more fun).
+This unplanned for sideline business grew to supplant my consulting work (and for me, it was more fun).
 In 2009 it became my company’s full-time focus.
-Since then we’ve worked with 50+ clients on dozens of books (nonfiction and fiction), which has resulted (as of this writing in December 2017) in 65 titles published, and hundreds of shorter pieces and content developed for social media, audience engagement and branding.
+Since then we’ve worked with 50+ clients on dozens of books (nonfiction and fiction), which has resulted (as of this writing in December 2017) in 65 titles published, and hundreds of shorter pieces and content developed for social media, audience engagement, and branding.
 Along with my own writing projects and books, I began working on select ghostwriting projects and have completed and published many books with clients since then.
 What I have done and can do for clients has been received with tremendous interest from:

 - World-Class Athletes